Search Close Search

 Converting Fat Cells into Calorie Burners in the Corvera Lab

-A newly published study by the Corvera laboratory investigated a protein called UCP1 (uncoupling protein 1) found in brown or beige adipocytes.
+A study by the Corvera laboratory investigated a protein called UCP1 (uncoupling protein 1) found in brown or beige adipocytes.
 UCP1 helps those fat cells to generate heat, burn calories, and control the internal temperature of critical organs.

 My lab has developed novel approaches to study human adipose tissue so we can better understand its composition, molecular mechanisms, and functions,” said Silvia Corvera, MD, Professor, Program in Molecular Medicine, Endowed Chair in Diabetes Research, and Director, Clinical Translational Research Pathway, T.H.
 Chan School of Medicine.